-The ways in which the teacher and his pupils are going to act to attain the instructional and learning aims during the phases of the lesson can influence enormously the quality and effect of the lesson.
-Matters such as the teacher's style, tact, disposition, and functions as well as the disposition and functions of his pupils can determine the results of the teacher's ways of actualizing the lesson as well as the quality of the teaching relationship established.
+The ways in which a teacher and pupils are going to act to attain the instructional and learning aims during the phases of the lesson can influence enormously the quality and effect of a lesson.
+Matters such as a teacher's style, tact, disposition and functions, as well as the disposition and functions of his/her pupils, can determine the results of a teacher's ways of actualizing the lesson, as well as the quality of the teaching relationship established.

-The learning activities of the pupils in connection with the instructional activities of the teacher now are planned in accordance with the subject contents and the aims to be achieved.
+The learning activities of the pupils, in connection with the instructional activities of a teacher, now are planned in accordance with the subject contents and the aims to be achieved.
 The choice of appropriate teaching and learning aids, that can increase the effects of the activities, now also are made.
-What has to be planned thoroughly here are the ways the activities are going to be actualized.
+What must be planned thoroughly here are the ways the activities are going to be actualized.
 In Chapter 3, the following three ways of actualizing are treated fully:

-accompanied (guided) actualization;

-collective (joint) actualization; and
+- accompanied (guided) actualization; - collective (joint) actualization; and self-actualization.

-self-actualization.